odk-x/docs/odkx-src/injected-interfaces.rst

   - tableId: The table ID that the survey is associated with.
   - formId: The form ID for the survey.
-  - instanceId: The unique instance ID (optional).
+  - instanceId: This parameter represents a unique instance ID.
+It is expected to be either a string or null.
   - screenPath: The path to the specific screen or prompt.
   - elementKeyToValueMap: A mapping of element keys to corresponding values (optional).